superfly/docs/reference/private-networking.html.md

 #### Deploy the app

 If you haven't already, run `fly deploy` and make sure the app is running.
-If you're using the [hello-fly](https://github.com/fly-apps/hello-fly) example then `service.port`'s were set in your fly.toml.
-You can  visit https://[[ your app name]].fly.dev and see a "Welcome to Fly" message.
+If you're using the [hello-fly](https://github.com/fly-apps/hello-fly) example, then `service.port`'s were set in your fly.toml.
+You can visit https://[[ your app name]].fly.dev and see a "Welcome to Fly.io" message.

 #### Ping an internal address